 International English Language Testing System (IELTS)

-The requirement is a minimum band score of 6.0 in all academic modules and no more than two years before the start of the program.
+The minimum requirement is an overall band score of 6.0 (academic module) no more than 2 years before the start of the program.

 Test of English as a Foreign Language (TOEFL).
 Internet Based Test, minimum requirement is an overall score of 25 in each element.
 The minimum requirement is 550 in the paper based test.

 Canadian Test of English for Scholars and Trainees (Can Test)